Course Title: Global Security

-The course will cover a range of traditional and non-traditional security challenges including the evolution of war and how it is fought, the impact of new technologies, the rise in transnational organised crime and terrorism, the implications of environmental degradation and climate change as well as the effects of global health pandemics.
+The course will cover a range of traditional and non-traditional security issues including the evolution of war and how it is fought, the impact of new technologies, the rise in transnational organised crime and terrorism, the implications of environmental degradation and climate change as well as the effects of global health pandemics

 Objectives/Learning Outcomes/Capability Development